esmero/archipelago-deployment-live/data_storage/solrlib/README.txt

 # The solr-ocrhighlighting Library

-This folder contains the awesome Solr OCR Highlight library [v0.9.4](https://github.com/dbmdz/solr-ocrhighlighting/releases/tag/0.9.4) built by the Development Team at [Bavarian State Library](https://github.com/dbmdz)
+This folder contains the awesome Solr OCR Highlight library [v0.11.0](https://github.com/dbmdz/solr-ocrhighlighting customized to be Lucene 10.3.2/Solr 10.0 compatible) built by the Development Team at [Bavarian State Library](https://github.com/dbmdz)

 More info here: https://github.com/dbmdz/solr-ocrhighlighting